More about Community-led Action Research

 To understand what community-led action research is about, it can help to think about the terms “community-led” and “action research” separately.

 By community-led we mean research defined, undertaken, analysed and evidenced by members of a community themselves.
-The ‘community’ could be a geographic community, a community of identity or community of interest [could have link to where this is explained?].
+The ‘community’ could be a geographic community, a community of identity or community of interest.
 The important thing is that the community is not just the ‘subject’ of the research; members of the community are doing the research.

 Why Action Research?